 In the early days of creating a startup, cash can be extremely scarce.
 When you’re starting out and don’t have money to pay employees and investors, offering equity can be an excellent way to provide compensation for supporting your startup.

 However, giving away equity does mean that you are in effect, giving away a little bit of your business.

-In this article, we’ll be looking at what startup equity is, the pros and cons of giving it away, and how much you should offer in return for helping your startup.
+Previously, we were writing about Marketing Requirement Documents and Product Requirement Documents.
+This time, we’ll be looking at what startup equity is, the pros and cons of giving it away, and how much you should offer in return for helping your startup.

 There’ll also be some links to equity calculators and other valuable resources to help you work out the proportion of equity to give to stakeholders.